ninevra/coda/step-by-step/character-advancement.md

 Each character has an integer value called "character level" or simply "level."
 "Your" level is your character's level.

-A character's level is equal to the number of new levels they have ever spent, or the level cap, whichever is lower.
+A character's level is equal to the number of experience tokens they have ever spent, or the level cap, whichever is lower.
 The "level cap" is 24.
 If your character level would increase beyond the level cap, it instead does not.
-You may continue to spend new levels when your character level is 24, but you cannot acquire feats except through retraining.
+You may continue to spend experience tokens when your character level is 24, but you cannot acquire feats except through retraining.

-If new levels would be spent simultaneously (such as when choosing a high-level race during character creation), instead they are spent one at a time. // Like drawing cards in Magic: the Gathering.
+If experience tokens would be spent simultaneously (such as when choosing a high-level race during character creation), instead they are spent one at a time. // Like drawing cards in Magic: the Gathering.

 	TRAINING

-Rules may tell you to spend new levels to complete a task, most likely during character creation.
+Rules may tell you to spend experience tokens to complete a task, most likely during character creation.
-Outside of these special events, you may only voluntarily spend new levels through "training."
+Outside of these special events, you may only voluntarily spend experience tokens through "training."

 Your character must spend an amount of narrative time practicing a set of abilities they wish to acquire.
 This amount of time may be just minutes of reading a user's manual or even a single flash of inspiration, or it may be years at a remote monastery, depending on the needs of the narrative.
 It should not be an amount of time that disrupts the progress of gameplay; characters should be ready to resume their adventure when needed.

-At the end of the training period, you may spend a new level and then gain a feat of your choice, and then repeat this process any number of times.
+At the end of the training period, you may spend an experience token and then gain a feat of your choice, and then repeat this process any number of times.

 At the end of a training period, you may also "retrain" once.
 Forfeit a feat of your choice.